Alexrubiolv/Jenkins-build-agent-Docker/README.md

 # TannDev Build Agents
-Standardized docker images for TannDev Jenkins executors.
+Standardized docker images for Jenkins executors.

 ## Agents Available
 Currently, there is only one agent available: